ibm-cloud-docs/FileStorage/README.md

 # File storage

 This collection belongs to the Storage tribe.
-If you have any questions about this offering, contact Krishnakumar Thotapalli, Offering Manager (KrishnaKumar.Thotapalli@ibm.com).
+If you have any questions about this offering, contact Doug Petteway, Offering Manager (Doug.Petteway@us.ibm.com).